cgao0520/DSduino/README.md

 ## Documents /  Articles

-Back to 2014, I have written 7 articles to document the whole design and procedure about how I did the project and eventually won the Best Techincal Award on 2nd Atmel Open Source Competition, check the doc folder for these articles.
-These articles were also published on a Chinese Journal, called "无线电".
-However, all these articles and documents were written in Chinese, and I don't have a plan to translate them into other languages.
-While you may use AI to do the translation for you as they do such work very well.
-Or, you may contact me via email too.
+Back to 2014, I have written 7 articles to document the whole design and progress of the project and eventually won the Best Techincal Award in 2nd Atmel Open Source Competition.
+Check the doc folder for these articles that were also published on a Chinese Journal, called "无线电".
+However, all these articles were written in Chinese, and I don't have a plan to translate them into other languages.
+Well, you may use AI to do the translation for you as they do such work very well.
+Or, you may contact me via email too if you have any questions.

 Note: most of the documents/articles are in .rtfd format, which is fine on Mac OS, so if you are on Windows or Linux, just open the TXT.rtf file in the folder.

+## Demo Video
+[Check this link for video demo](https://v.youku.com/v_show/id_XNzg1ODg4NzEy.html?spm=a2hkm.8166622.PhoneSokuUgc_1.dscreenshot&playMode=pugv&frommaciku=1).
+Be aware of long and annoying ad, I may re-edit the video and upload to Youtube once have time.